brian1337-ship-it/task-manager/readme.md

 # Task Management App

-This is a full-stack web application for managing tasks, as per the TryHackMe task/assignment.
+This is a full-stack web application for managing tasks.
 The application allows users to create, read, update, and delete tasks.

 It includes the following: